alialghamdi/whatsapp_analysis_bash/README.md

 4. ./script.sh whatsapp_coversation.txt (it only works with a parameter, which in this case is the conversation exported)
 5. If it doesn't work, especially with devices other than Mac OSX, I'm not sure how I can help, since I used only commands that work with Mac OSX, I'm sorry.

+So this is the end of the project, it was fun.

+If you need any help with anything related, hit me up on twitter @alialghamdi